Greece’s neo-Nazi Golden Dawn party

 Opinion polls show Golden Dawn’s popularity has plunged since the stabbing from 11-13 per cent to around 7 per cent, the percentage of the vote it won at last year’s general election when it entered parliament for the first time.
 Nevertheless, it is still the third most popular party behind the governing New Democracy and Panhellenic Socialist Movement.

+their jobs.
 The crackdown has sharply curtailed the party’s activities both in Athens and more than 50 regional offices that provide handouts of food and also organise regular activities including military-style training for would-be members and torchlit neo-Nazi events, according to Antonis Ellinas, a political-science professor at Cyprus University.

 “The number of party events has dropped sharply all over Greece since the stabbing but the opinion polls show that core support for Golden Dawn has not been affected,” Mr Ellinas said.”
 This might imply an entrenched acceptance of the use of violence in Greek political culture.”